marksteve/robattler/README.md

 AP stands for action points.
 These represent what actions your robot can do per turn.
 Moving, attacking and blocking consume AP.
 Think of it as fuel.
 You replenish 10 AP per turn.
 You can have a maximum of 15 AP only.

 ###Code Blocks
-The robot has the following code blocks categories ready to use in Program Mode: (ignore the ones marked advanced for now, since we have yet to implement this)
+The robot has the following code blocks categories ready to use in Program Mode:

 1. Logic - your basic conditional statement: if/else.
 Example: if enemy distance == 0, punch
-2. Math - numbers you can use almost everywhere!
-3. Loops - for, while.
-Example: repeat while your ap >= 10, punch
+2. Loops - for, while.
+Example: repeat while your AP >= 10, punch
+3. Math - numbers you can use almost everywhere!
 4. Movement (Basic)
     - Forward
     - Back
-5. Actions (Basic)
+5. Arm (Basic)
-    - Block
     - Punch
     - Hammer
-6. Analysis (Basic)
+6. Self (Basic)
     - HP
     - AP
+    - Position
+7. Enemy (Basic)
+    - HP
+    - AP
     - Distance
-    - isBlocking
     - Position

-7. Actions (Advanced)
+#### Not yet implemented

+These will all be eventually implemented in future releases.
+1. Arm
+    - Block
     - Uppercut
     - Rotate Elbow
     - Rotate Shoulder
     - Fire laser
     - Charge laser
     - Aim laser
+    - Hammer (unblockable)
-8. Movement (Advanced)
+2. Movement
     - Crouch
     - Stand
-9. Analysis (Advanced)
+3. Enemy/Self
     - isCrouching
     - isCharging
     - isRotating
     - isAiming
+4. Concepts
+    - fast attacks interrupts slower attacks

 ### Movement
 As you saw in Section 3 in the movement category you have a few commands available.
 To understand what these do, you must first understand the arena.